benjaminGitHub38/funz.org/_docs/plugin.md

 5. Rename and adapt the shell script to launch the code __'src/main/scripts/MyPlugin.sh'__ and/or __'src/main/scripts/MyPlugin.bat'__,
 6. Provide (at least) one test case in __'src/test/cases/MyTestCase.in/'__, containing all input files of this test case, including the main file which is passed as argument to the '.sh' script:
   * then, launch the simulation on all test cases (one in each 'src/test/cases/' subdirectory)
-    * passibly by calling `ant run-reference-cases` (which will use the previous script),
+        - possibly by calling `ant run-reference-cases` (which will use the previous script),
   * so that once finished, all directories 'src/test/cases/MyTestCase.in/' will contain these files & dirs:
-    * 'input/' which contains all input files (which includes MyTestCase.in file also)
+        - 'input/' which contains all input files (which includes MyTestCase.in file also)
-    * 'output/' which contains all output files
+        - 'output/' which contains all output files
-    * 'info.txt' which contains optional informations about the run (without output values extracted for now)
+        - 'info.txt' which contains optional informations about the run (without output values extracted for now)
 7. Now you can fill the __'src/main/io/MyPlugin.ioplugin'__ file with parsing of output values:
     ```
     variableStartSymbol=$